 Undergraduate Research Scholars Program

 The UD Undergraduate Research Scholars Program provides summer research opportunities for college students who are not currently enrolled at the University of Delaware.
 The program is designed to prepare, motivate, encourage, and support students who want to learn more about the graduate school experience and possibly pursue an academic or research career.
-As a scholar in this program, you will spend 10 weeks on the University of Delaware campus in the summer of 2019, immersed in a research project where you will work closely with faculty, graduate students and postdoctoral researchers.
+As a scholar in this program, you will spend 10 weeks on the University of Delaware campus in the summer of 2020, immersed in a research project where you will work closely with faculty, graduate students and postdoctoral researchers.
 You will also learn first-hand about graduate programs at the University of Delaware and develop a valuable network of contacts who can support and assist you in applying to graduate school.
-The program will provide a stipend of $4000, as well as housing and round-trip transportation.
+The program will provide a stipend, as well as housing and round-trip transportation.

 FEBRUARY 15, 2020